-Teagan White had agreed to check in with her mom or dad, Sue and Randy, at the end of each school day.
-Yet, every afternoon, Sue would return home from work to an empty house – no note and no phone call.
+Logan Tucker had agreed to check in with her mom or dad, Amy and Steven, at the end of each school day.
+Yet, every afternoon, Amy would return home from work to an empty house—no note and no phone call.

-“We told her a hundred times to check in with a phone call or a note,” remembers Sue, looking back on the years when Teagan was a teen.
-“We should have imposed a consequence the first time Teagan ignored our rule.”
+“We told her a hundred times to check in with a phone call or a note,” remembers Amy, looking back on the years when Logan was a teen.
+“We should have imposed consequence the first time Logan ignored our rules.”

-Like many parents of teenagers, Sue and Randy wish that they had been clearer with their expectations and more consistent with imposing consequences.
+Like many parents of teenagers, Amy and Steven wish that they had been clearer with their expectations and more consistent with imposing consequences.

 These discussions yield more than the ultimate goal of setting limits.
 They create a healthy system of effective communication and send your teens a powerful message that their input is valuable.
 They will also help your teenager to take ownership, thereby increasing the likelihood of adhering to the limits.

-“Imposing rules without acceptance by your teen will likely be ignored,” says Bernstein.
+“Imposing rules and consequences without acceptance by your teen will likely be ignored,” says Bernstein.

-According to Dr. Lisa Damour, a clinician in private practice and co-director of the Laurel School’s Center for Research on Girls in Shaker Heights Ohio, “Parents script the options, but teens get to choose.
+According to Dr. Lisa Damour, a clinician in private practice and co-director of the Laurel School’s Center for Research on Girls in Shaker Heights Ohio, the best case scenario is when “parents script the options, but teens get to choose.
 Through their behavior, teens select their own outcomes.
 Most importantly, though, parents must script options that they can live with.”

 For instance, do not offer to pick up your teens at 10:30 p.m. if you are not going to be available.